 Historians both ancient and modern unanimously hold that both Peter and Paul were martyred in Rome during the reign of Nero.
 There are several ancient historical records available in confirmation (some of them reasonable, others not).

 Galba (Servius Sulpicius Galba) ruled seven months six-days while Otho (Marcus Salvius Otho) ruled just three days although he served unofficially as emperor in the interim following the death of Galba.
-The remainder of the time went to Vitellius (eight months twenty-seven days).
+The remainder of the time went to Vitelius (eight months twenty-seven days).

 Rome was besieged with insurrections immediately when Galba became emperor.
 Following Galba’s death, Otho’s reign did not outlast the troubles of the week of his coronation; and the civil strife that had begun following Nero’s death was ended only by the return of Flavius Vespasian to Rome.
-The city was razed as Vespasian subdued the insurrections and seized power following a difficult battle against Vitellius and his supporters in December of 69.
+The city was razed as Vespasian subdued the insurrections and seized power following a difficult battle against Vitelius and his supporters in December of 69.
 Of the three emperors only the last may be remembered at all and then for all the wrong reasons.
-Vitellius (court name: Aulus Vitellius Germanicus) was an immense man renowned for his debauchery, lack of manners, and gluttony.
+Vitelius (court name: Aulus Vitelius Germanicus) was an immense man renowned for his debauchery, lack of manners, and gluttony.
 The Roman historian Tacitus called him a pig.

 Vespasian is listed by historians as the first emperor of the Flavian Dynasty.
 He was the grandson of a commoner and the son of a regular soldier, who through his own military prowess eventually rose to status of Consul and commander of the Legions.
 Soon it was claimed that he also had an obscure relation by adoption to Tiberias, who had himself claimed an equally obscure relation to Augustus and therefore to the Julian line (as most of the others also had done).
 For all practical purposes the Jewish nation ceased to exist during his reign.
 As noted, Titus, the dutiful eldest son, and no military slouch, completed the siege of Jerusalem in August of 70 destroying most of the city.